arachne-threat-intel/thread/CANVAS.md

 ## Resources required
 - Sections: Product and project execution

 What Thread needs to be successful.
-Some of these resources are supplied by Arache Digital, but contributons are also sought from the Thread community.
+Some of these resources are supplied by Arachne Digital, but contributions are also sought from the Thread community.

 Design:
 - UI/UX design: User interface and user experience design to create an intuitive and user-friendly interface for Thread.